bplmaps/cartinal/training-materials/wasabi.md

 ## Managing bucket-level permissions

-To manage asset-by-asset permission settings for a bucket, do the following:
+To manage permission settings for a bucket, do the following:

 1. Log in to Wasabi using the browser
 2. Click on the bucket